• NARCAN FOR K-9: COMBATTING THE OPIOID EPIDEMIC by Jo-Anne Brenner

 • MATERIAL DISCRIMINATION WITH PORTABLE X-RAYS by John Howell

 This course is designed to introduce the student to using the dual energy/material discrimination feature on an EOD portable x-ray system during x-ray interpretation operations when prosecuting a suspect IED.
 The student will be presented with IED threat components and devices in a gray-scale and material discrimination images and taught how the different types of threats respond in an x-ray image.

-• TBD by Douglas Kahn
+• TECHNICAL TABLE TOP EXERCISES (TTX) by Douglas Kahn

 • PROPER USE OF QUALIFIED K9 TEAMS FOR SAR OPERATIONS by Margo Machen DVM, PhD

 The first half of the presentation will describe ways in which search managers can identify legitimate canine teams to utilize in searches.
 It will also present some of the consequences of using canine teams that are not legitimately qualified and the resulting legal ramifications.
 The second half of the presentation will focus on how to deploy canines certified in various disciplines effectively in search scenarios.

 • EXTREMISTS INTERDICTION (UNDERSTANDING TERRORISM) by Shay Maimoni